20 Best Cities to Visit on a Cruise to Spain

 7. Jerez de la Frontera

 Jerez de la Frontera is another city in Andalusia you can visit on a cruise when your cruise ship is docked in the port of Cádiz.
-The distance between Cádiz cruise port and Jerez de la Frontera is only 36 kilometers or a 30-minute drive through stunning Andalusian landscapes.
+The distance between Cádiz cruise port and Jerez de la Frontera is only 36 km or a 30-minute drive through stunning Andalusian landscapes.

-Normally, the cruise ships organize shore excursions to Jerez de la Frontera, but you can also catch a cab or organize a private tour to take you there.
+Normally, cruise ships organize shore excursions to Jerez de la Frontera, but you can also catch a cab or organize a private tour to take you there.

-What to see in Jerez de la Frontera?
+Things to do in Jerez de la Frontera

 Jerez de la Frontera Cathedral